UXPin/amazon-cloudfront-access-logs-queries/README.md

 - The `NewKeyPrefix` (default: `new/`) is the S3 prefix that is used in the configuration of your Amazon CloudFront distribution for log storage.
 The AWS Lambda function will move the files from here.
 - The `GzKeyPrefix` (default: `partitioned-gz/`) and `ParquetKeyPrefix` (default: `partitioned-parquet/`) are the S3 prefixes for partitions that contain gzip or Apache Parquet files.
 - `ResourcePrefix` (default: `myapp`) is a prefix that is used for the S3 bucket and the AWS Glue database to prevent naming collisions.
+- `Environment` (default: `staging`) used to separate staging and production.

-The stack contains a single S3 bucket called `<ResourcePrefix>-<AccountId>-cf-access-logs`.
+The stack contains a single S3 bucket called `<ResourcePrefix>-cf-access-logs-<Environment>`.
 After the deployment you can modify your existing Amazon CloudFront distribution configuration to deliver access logs to this bucket with the `new/` log prefix.

 As soon Amazon CloudFront delivers new access logs, files will be moved to `GzKeyPrefix`.
 After 1-2 hours, they will be transformed to files in `ParquetKeyPrefix`.

-You can query your access logs at any time in the [Amazon Athena Query editor](https://console.aws.amazon.com/athena/home#query) using the AWS Glue view called `combined` in the database called `<ResourcePrefix>_cf_access_logs_db`:
+You can query your access logs at any time in the [Amazon Athena Query editor](https://console.aws.amazon.com/athena/home#query) using the AWS Glue view called `combined` in the database called `<ResourcePrefix>_cf_access_logs_<Environment>_db`:

 ```sql
 SELECT * FROM cf_access_logs.combined limit 10;